sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

 1. Press **Ctrl+Alt+S** (default shortcut) to open the **Version Control Settings menu** or follow [Steps 1 and 2 in the previous section](#connect-your-github-account).

-2. Add multiple GitHub accounts by pressing the **+** button and follow [the same procedure to add a GitHub account starting from Step 3 in the previous section](#connect-your-github-account).
+2. Add multiple GitHub accounts by pressing the **+** button and follow the same procedure to [add a GitHub account starting in the previous section](#connect-your-github-account).

     ![Control-GitHub-Accounts](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/Link-GitHub-MultipleAccounts.png?raw=true "Control GitHub Accounts")